mindplay-dk/kissform/README.md

 occurs during the same request - thus, nu reason to load or run any unused code, when these concerns are properly separated.

-If you think it sounds rather simplistic, that's because it is - this library does very little and gets out of your way whenever you need to do something fancy.
+This library is a tool, not a silver bullet - it does as little as possible, avoids inventing complex concepts that can describe every detail, and instead deals primarily with the repetitive/error-prone stuff, and gets out of your way when you need it to.

-There is very little to learn, and nothing needs to fit into a "box" - there is no "architecture" here, just two simple classes, and yes, a little more work in some cases, but nothing you can't handle.
-Now get back to work.
+There is very little to learn, and nothing needs to fit into a "box" - there is little "architecture" here, no "plugins" or "extensions", mostly just simple OOP.

 You can/should extend the form renderer with your application-specific input types, and more importantly, extend that into model/case-specific renderers - it's just one class, so apply your OOP skills for fun and profit!

-Why input validation, as opposed to (business) model validation?
+#### Why input validation, as opposed to (business) model validation?

  * Because business validation is usually specific to a scenario - you might as well do it with simple if-statements in a controller or service, and then